ksg604/cbr-manager/README.md

 * User creation(new user registration),including making the user creation page in android and uploading the new user info to the backend.

-**Unfinished parts:**

-1. Implementing the different levels of permission for each type of user

 ### Alerts Creation, List and Details (Iteration 1)

 **User story:** As a user, I want to be able to see alerts from the dashboard, so I can prioritize clients/activities based on urgency